egorelik93/PLBlog/NewLang.md

 Mathematics suggests that ideally, there are some laws we would want a `Susp`-like type to obey. `Susp` itself does not obey these, so I am tentatively calling this idealized type `Defer`.
 One law essentially amounts to lifting the above limitations on `.defer` - more explicitly it means that this type has a `map` operation that can be used even when it is being borrowed.
 It is actually possible to implement this, but it does not come for free; one can use a linked list of callbacks whose nodes are on the stack.
 Writing and dropping a reference then requires traversing this list, which is a bit expensive for what should just be a "write" operation.
 Logically we would expect `Defer<T>` to behave like `FnOnce(FnOnce(T) -> ()) -> ()`.
 The other law is much more problematic - we can express it as the existence of a function `fn((Defer<()>, '0 % A)) -> A`.
 This says that once a value has been deferred to a `()`, we can actually hide it, even while it is still borrowed.
 This amounts to being able to ignore a lifetime under certain conditions.
 Implementing such a function under normal calling conventions is impossible.
 If we were to try to implement `Defer`, my current idea is to add yet another reference type, called `DMut<A, B>` - just as `Susp` is produced alongside `&tmut A/B`, `Defer` would be produced alongside `DMut<A, B>`. `Defer<B>` and `DMut<A, B>` would both be treated specially by NewLang (more precisely, via lack of some yet-to-be-named marker trait) - a function that returns `DMut<A, B>`, `Defer<B>`, or a type containing either one would actually be implemented using continuation-passing style rather than the normal stack - this should allow its order constraint to be forgotten if conditions are appropriate.
 Otherwise, `DMut<A, B>` is essentially the same as `&tmut A/B` and can itself be borrowed as the latter.
 (WIP: it may make sense to give `DMut<A, B>` more flexible unwinding options that `&tmut A/B`, in order to make it safe to catch.)

-While mathematically we would want all order constraints to use `Defer`, in practice I believe the much cheaper `Susp` will cover most uses.
-The point of having `Defer` as well is to establish what the most general semantics of borrowing are. `Susp` and `Pinned` can be seen as optimized special cases of `Defer`.
+While mathematically we would want all order constraints to use `Defer`, in practice I believe the much cheaper `Susp` will cover most typical uses. `Defer` is probably necessary for some interesting control flow. `Defer` does establish what the most general semantics of borrowing are. `Susp` and `Pinned` can be seen as optimized special cases of `Defer`.

 It may be possible to provide an extremely limited form of `.defer` to be used with `Pinned`.
 This seems to make sense when using a struct or enum constructor, and it may even be sound for non-side-effectful functions, like const functions.
 I am not sure if it is worthwhile to allow this, however.